Expert advice in a complex world

 Because of the complexity of society, business customers have an increasing need for advanced financial advice based on the individual company’s specific challenges.
 In the future, we will therefore strengthen our advisory competencies and solutions in four general areas: Risk Solutions, Cash Management, Trade Finance and lending.

 This means that we will place greater emphasis on training our advisers and developing the advisory tools we use in dialogue with customers, among other things.
-One example is Danske Navigator, a unique risk management tool that we will gradually introduce in all our markets.
+One example is Danske Navigator, a unique risk management tool.

 Better understanding of the consequences of strategic decisions